 Pest Control

-All pest control activities shall be undertaken in accordance with the Ecology and Landscape Management Plan – Waihi Area (ELMP-Waihi).
+All pest control activities shall be undertaken in accordance with the ELMP-Waihi.

 Expectations of the Public

 While undertaking the Activity the Concessionaire must not exclude or impede the public from accessing any sites, tracks or facilities.

 If approached by members of the public while carrying out the Activity, the Concessionaire shall provide an explanation of why the Activity is taking place.